 The rich history of Plovdiv

-Plovdiv is founded by the Thracians, conquered by Philip ll of Macedonia, then by the Roman general Marcus Terentius Varro Lucullus, managed by knights of the Fourth Crusade and survived the Ottoman rule.
+Plovdiv was founded by the Thracians, conquered by Philip ll of Macedonia, then by the Roman general Marcus Terentius Varro Lucullus, managed by knights of the Fourth Crusade and survived the Ottoman rule.
 Philippopolis and Trimontium are some of the names the city carried in different eras.
-There’s no doubt why Plovdiv was elected as European capital of culture in 2019.
+There’s no doubt why Plovdiv was elected as the European capital of culture in 2019.

 Plovdiv’s Ancient Theatre

 The Ancient Theatre is located between two hills – Dzhambaz Tepe and Taksim Tepe.
 It was built in the 2nd century during the rule of the Roman Emperor Marcus Ulpius Troyan.
 The capacity of the theatre was around 6-7 thousand people.
-Unfortunately, the theater suffered a fire and an earthquake.
+Unfortunately, the theatre suffered a fire and an earthquake.
 As a result, several of the rear rows have been destroyed.
 Nowadays, the Ancient Theatre’s stage hosts concerts and other cultural events.